TyrfingMjolnir/FileMakerPoCMFA/README.md

 ```
 1) A [x] checkbox for making login script uninterruptable
 2) Give each account an expiry field that will automatically delete or disable the account
    at a given point in time, as pr timestamp as an example.
+To avoid wasting resource the best trigger for this validation
+   may be each login attempt.
 ```